baliuzeger/blog/_posts/2021-08-20-HYL_ML_12_semi_supervised.md

 while it's non-convex, so we perform a **EM algorithm** to solve it iteratively, where

 $$ P_{\theta}(x^u) = P_{\theta}(x^u \vert C_1)P(C_1) + P_{\theta}(x^u \vert C_2)P(C_2) $$

+here the labels we make on the originally unlabelled data are **soft labels**, i.e. an example belong to the classes by probability.